toonvanstrijp/nestjs-i18n/docs/concepts/loader.md

 :::tip

-If you need to implement custom loaders , your resolver needs to extend  `src/loaders/i18n.abstract.loader.ts` interface.
-Also you can check the `src/loaders` to see how to default resolvers are implemented.
+If you need to implement custom loaders , your loader needs to extend  `src/loaders/i18n.abstract.loader.ts` interface.
+Also you can check the `src/loaders` to see how to default loaders are implemented.

 :::